9 Eco-Dive Resorts in Southeast Asia: Sustainable Scuba Travel

 Boulder Bay Eco Resort, Mergui Archipelago, Myanmar

-Guests can chat with the team of passionate marine biologists as they set out on expeditions and be inspired by their dedication to protecting the local marine environment.
+Guests can chat with marine biologists as they set out on expeditions and be inspired by their dedication to protecting the local marine environment.

 Want to learn more?
 Discover everything you need to know about diving in Myanmar here.